content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`

+GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

+### GetPulpLastUpdatedOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

+GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`

+SetPulpLastUpdated sets PulpLastUpdated field to given value.

+### HasPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`

+HasPulpLastUpdated returns a boolean if a field has been set.

+### GetDescription

+`func (o *ContainerContainerPushRepositoryResponse) GetDescription() string`

+GetDescription returns the Description field if non-nil, zero value otherwise.

+### GetDescriptionOk

+`func (o *ContainerContainerPushRepositoryResponse) GetDescriptionOk() (*string, bool)`

+GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDescription

+`func (o *ContainerContainerPushRepositoryResponse) SetDescription(v string)`

+SetDescription sets Description field to given value.

+### HasDescription

+`func (o *ContainerContainerPushRepositoryResponse) HasDescription() bool`

+HasDescription returns a boolean if a field has been set.

+### SetDescriptionNil

+`func (o *ContainerContainerPushRepositoryResponse) SetDescriptionNil(b bool)`

+ SetDescriptionNil sets the value for Description to be an explicit nil

+### UnsetDescription
+`func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

+UnsetDescription ensures that no value is present for Description, not even an explicit nil
 ### GetName

 `func (o *ContainerContainerPushRepositoryResponse) GetName() string`